HyperGAN/HyperGAN/configuration/README.md

   {
       "class": "class:hypergan.discriminators.configurable_discriminator.ConfigurableDiscriminator",
       "defaults":{
-        "activation": "tanh",
-        "initializer": "he_normal",
-        "filter": [3,3],
+        "filter": [3,3]
-        "stride": [1,1],
-        "avg_pool": [2,2]
       },
       "layers":[
         "conv 32",
+        "relu",
         "conv 64 ",
+        "relu",
         "conv 128",
+        "relu",
         "conv 256",
+        "relu",
+        "flatten",
-        "linear 1 activation=null"
+        "linear 1"
       ]

   }
 ```

 This means to create a network composed of 4 convolution layers that decrease along stride and increase filter size, ending in a linear without activation.
-Losses expect `activation=null` on the last layer.

-We can modify this to contain `resnet` instead of `conv` blocks to increase model capacity\(though its not clear by how much\).
+End the discriminator in a logit(output of conv/linear/etc)

 ### ConfigurableGenerator